 Rubicon Organics to Report Q3 2022 Results

-/EIN News/ -- VANCOUVER, British Columbia, Oct.
-28, 2022 (GLOBE NEWSWIRE) -- Rubicon Organics Inc. (TSXV: ROMJ) (OTCQX: ROMJF) (“Rubicon Organics” or the “Company”), a licensed producer focused on cultivating and selling organic certified, premium cannabis products, is pleased to announce that it will be reporting its financial results for the three and nine months ended September 30, 2022 (“Q3 2022”) on Monday, November 14, 2022.
+VANCOUVER, British Columbia, Oct.
+28, 2022 (GLOBE NEWSWIRE) -- Rubicon Organics Inc. ROMJ ROMJF ("Rubicon Organics" or the "Company"), a licensed producer focused on cultivating and selling organic certified, premium cannabis products, is pleased to announce that it will be reporting its financial results for the three and nine months ended September 30, 2022 ("Q3 2022") on Monday, November 14, 2022.

 The Company will be hosting a conference call to discuss Q3 2022 results on Tuesday, November 15, 2022.
 Conference call details are as follows: